Neuroscience & Brain Health

 Parkinson's Disease

-Although known primarily as a movement disorder, Parkinson’s can also affect:
+Although known primarily as a movement disorder, Parkinson’s can also affect memory, mood, sleep, cognition, and autonomic function.

 Lewy Body Dementia